tgfrerer/ofxNotify/README.md

 ## Description

-ofxNotify will render strings to the top left of your screen, and forget all about them after a set time.
+ofxNotify will render strings to the top right of your screen, and forget all about them after a set time.

 ## Motivation